-In this section, we consider two alternative theories for why a 50-50 split between offers is a modal outcome in real-world settings.
-First, rather than being driven by an equitable split of potential surplus, agents' split-the-difference behavior may arise simply because it is easier (cognitively) to select the midpoint between the past two offers than to compute the optimal (surplus-maximizing) offer.
-While this may be one reason why 50-50 offers are selected, this argument alone fails to explain much of the empirical patterns surrounding split offers.
+50-50 offers are selected, this argument alone fails to explain much of the empirical patterns surrounding split offers.
 In particular, it cannot explain why split offers are accepted more frequently and cause less exit, nor would it explain why split offers are frequently followed by other split offers.
-Furthermore, in high-stakes negotiations-some of which involve highly experienced professionals, such as insurance companies, car dealers, or trade negotiators-one would suppose that computational constraints are relatively less important.
-Yet our results show that split offers are common in each of these settings.
+Furthermore, in high-stakes negotiations-some of which may involve highly experienced professionals, such as insurance companies, car dealers, or trade negotiators-one would suppose that computational constraints are relatively less important.33 Yet our results show that split offers are common in each of these settings.